 Address: 1775 Legacy Way, Columbus, GA 31903

-Accomodation: Where to Stay near Columbus
+Accomodation: Where to stay in Columbus

 Get ready to be amazed!
 Found in the heart and soul of Georgia, Stone Mountain Park is a true testament to Mother Nature’s ethereal beauty.